Posted on Leave a comment

 Why?
 This will, in time, become second nature to you in your composting journey.
 For now, we got you covered.

-A good tip: Waste should be added to the unit frequently (every day or two) in SMALL quantities only.
+A good tip: Waste should be added to the unit frequently (every day or two) in small quantities only.
 To avoid the waste getting too wet, drain your kitchen waste before putting it into the composter.
 To avoid the waste getting to dry, be careful not to add too much of the wood pellets at one time.
 It’s a game of balance, and you will certainly get there soon.
 Head to our Troubleshooting page for more.

 4. Incorporate carbon to each input of kitchen scraps.